Epic in Targetprocess is one of the entity types in the data model.

 Epic is a high-level scope of work which may contain Features.
 In small Projects, Epics are optional.
 In large and medium Projects you may want to have one more level of hierarchy for requirements, and Epic can be handy:

-For example, you have large module and several features inside this module.
+For example, you have a large module and several features inside this module.
 Or you have large feature and break it down to smaller, like Minimal Viable Feature and Minimal Marketable Feature.

 More interesting view is a full drill-down from Epics to User Stories.
 Add List view with the following setup:

 As a result, you can see full backlog hierarchy: